anatilla/rest-express-bd2/README.md

 Practice with REST, nodejs, orm2 and expressjs.

-DBMS was PostgreSQL and , As data, I used dellstore2 database (available from http://pgfoundry.org/projects/dbsamples/)
+DBMS was PostgreSQL and, as data, dellstore2 database (available from http://pgfoundry.org/projects/dbsamples/)